Staff Code of Conduct Policy

 Care should be taken to ensure that their conduct does not give rise to comment or speculation.

-If a member of staff feels uncomfortable around a learner or is in any doubt as to how best to approach or manage a situation, they should always discuss their concerns with their line manager or any other member of the management team or Safeguarding Representative.
+If a member of staff feels uncomfortable around a learner or is in any doubt as to how best to approach or handle a situation they should always discuss their concerns with their line manager or any other member of the management team or Safeguarding Team.